bc-foods-headerLQ.jpg

 4. Ketchup: 300 B.C.E. in Ancient Rome4

 By 1690, the Chinese had developed a similar sauce, where anchovies were replaced by picked fish, shellfish, and spices.
 Its name was ke-tsiap, which became kechap in Southeast Asia.
-Ketchup’s modern name is actually just the result of a spelling mistake: when British explorers discovered kechap in Malaysia and Singapore, they brought samples back and asked English chefs to reproduce this mysterious “ke-tchup” sauce.
-Unaccustomed with Eastern spices, chefs tried to achieve a similar taste and texture by using ingredients that were available in England: mushrooms, cucumber and walnuts.
-In just a few decades, ketchup became so popular that it was regularly featured in cookbooks, as well as cultural works like Charles Dickens’ novel Barnaby Rudge and Lord Byron’s poem Beppo.
+Ketchup’s modern name is actually just the result of a spelling mistake.
+When British explorers discovered kechap in Malaysia and Singapore, they brought samples back and asked English chefs to reproduce this mysterious “ke-tchup” sauce.
+Unaccustomed to Eastern spices, chefs tried to achieve a similar taste and texture by using ingredients that were available in England: mushrooms, cucumber and walnuts.
+In just a few decades, ketchup became so popular that it was regularly featured in cookbooks, as well as cultural works like Charles Dickens’s novel Barnaby Rudge and Lord Byron’s poem Beppo.

 You may have spotted the problem - as recently as the 1700s, the recipe for ketchup didn’t include any tomatoes.
-The reason for this is that for many years tomatoes were thought to be poisonous.
-It was only after the colonists in America discovered in the late eighteenth century they were safe to eat that tomatoes entered the ketchup recipe, and it soon became a kitchen staple.
-The problem was that preparing it was very time consuming, as the tomato puree had to be stirred constantly- so households were delighted when the first mass-produced and bottled ketchup, made by German-American chef Henry Heinz, appeared on shelves in 1876.
+The reason for this is that for many years, tomatoes were thought to be poisonous.
+It was only after the colonists in America learned from Indigenous People in the late eighteenth century they were safe to eat that tomatoes entered the ketchup recipe, and it soon became a kitchen staple.
+The problem was that preparing it was very time-consuming, as the tomato puree had to be stirred constantly- so households were delighted when the first mass-produced and bottled ketchup, made by German-American chef Henry Heinz, appeared on shelves in 1876.
 The rest, as they say, is history.

 Related articles